liberu-genealogy/.github/profile/README.md

 * https://github.com/liberu-genealogy/php-gedcom - GEDCOM reading and writing for PHP 8.3
 * https://github.com/liberu-genealogy/laravel-dna - DNA reading and writing for Laravel 11.
 * https://github.com/liberu-genealogy/php-dna - DNA kit processing for PHP 8.3
-* https://github.com/liberu-genealogy/laravel-gramps-xml - GRAMMPS XML processing for PHP 8.3 and Laravel 11
+* https://github.com/liberu-genealogy/laravel-gramps-xml - GRAMPS XML processing for PHP 8.3 and Laravel 11

 Welcome to Liberu Genealogy, our groundbreaking open-source project that brings the rich tapestry of family history to life.
 With the potent combination of Laravel 11, PHP 8.3, Livewire 3.4 and Filament 3.2, Liberu Genealogy redefines the landscape of family tree building, seamlessly integrating advanced features to create a comprehensive and user-centric experience.